Frequently Asked Questions

 Generally, I only confiscate a student’s possession after repeated warnings.
 The first few offenses I will give it back to them at the end of class, the end of the day, or the end of the week.
 However, if those reminders didn't work and you would like the student to have their item back after I confiscated it for the last time, then you must make an appointment with me.
 We then all sit down and discuss the issue after which I will give the item to you with the understanding that it doesn't come into my classroom again.
 Certain items such as weapons, drug paraphernalia, etc. are turned directly over to the principal.

 Progress reports are sent out three times each semester.
 The first one is half way through the first quarter, the second one comes at the quarter, and the third comes halfway through the second quarter.
 The same process is followed in the second semester.
 Remember that the only grade that goes on the transcripts is the semester grade.
-I average the score of the first and second quarter to compute the semester grade.
-At a parent’s request I can email a detailed list of all the assignments, which displays the student’s performance on each assignment.
-In order for me to do this first email me with your request, then I will send you the progress report.
-I only do this on a per request basis.
-One thing to note is that grades can fluctuate based upon the assignments, tests, projects, etc. A request every two to three weeks would be the most accurate assessment.
+The semester grade is a running total and not an average of the two quarters.
+Students grades can be accessed through Aries online.
+I require students to look at their grade online before they come to ask me about it.
+One thing to note is that grades can fluctuate based upon the assignments, tests, projects, etc.

 I always appreciate parental input on my assignments and I am willing to consider any concerns that you might have regarding what is taught.
 You should be aware that my entire curriculum is based upon the standards set out by the State of California and the Santa Rosa City Schools District.
 I am aware that some of the material can be controversial.
 I promise that I will do my best to introduce those topics with as much balance as possible.
 However, I will introduce controversial material that is grade level appropriate and accurate.
 I would not be doing my job as an educator if I did not prepare students for these issues as citizens of a democracy.
 As a parent you have the right to exempt your student from controversial assignments to be replaced with an alternate assignment.
 If you can provide a reasonable argument that an assignment is inappropriate or unfair I will take that into consideration and may modify it.
 We may not agree, but I think it is extremely important for us to communicate and for you to feel comfortable expressing your concerns to me.